pineconedata/pineconedata.github.io/_posts/2024-07-29-basketball-visualizations.md

 import scipy
 ```

-Since I'm creating these graphs using [JupyterLab](https://jupyter.org/), I'll also make sure the `jupyterlab-plotly` extension is installed and will specify that my plotly charts should display as an iframe.
+Since I'm creating these graphs using [JupyterLab](https://jupyter.org/), I'll also make sure the `jupyterlab-plotly` extension is installed and will specify that plotly charts should display as an iframe.

 ```python